KDAB/hotspot/README.md

 ## Getting Hotspot

-*Note: Hotspot is not packaged for most Linux distributions yet -- you'll likely have to resort to using the AppImage which will work on any recent Linux distro just fine*
+*Note: Hotspot is not yet packaged on all Linux distributions.
+In such cases, or when you want to use the latest version, please use the AppImage which will work on any recent Linux distro just fine.*

 ### ArchLinux